Raniz85/raniz.blog/src/posts/us-exit-documents/index.md

 ## Me

-I've gone with Infomaniak kDrive Team.
+Before I found out about OnlyOffice's origins, I decided on kDrive.
 The 3 TiB storage fits perfectly and with 6 users I can also give my parents their own accounts so they can store their stuff there as well.
 EUR 11.11 per month is cheaper than what I pay for OneDrive, which is a nice bonus.

 kDrive has no photo management so we'll lose "On this day", I'll have to replace that with something else.
 Probably something running on the home server.

+I haven't yet synced any files from TrueNAS to kDrive since I ran into problems with their WebDAV service.
+Because of the OnlyOffice situation, I am currently reevaluating this choice.

 ## factor10

-factor10 is also going with Infomaniak, but with kSuite Pro and not kDrive.
+factor10 also initially chose to evaluate Infomaniak, but with kSuite Pro and not kDrive.
+We found out about OnlyOffice origins before moving the bulk of our data over and as such have paused the migration.
+We have used their collaboration tools for new documents, and they seem to work well.
-The price is lower than for kDrive Pro and in the end will give us more storage (not that we need it).
+The price is lower than for kDrive Pro and provides more storage once you go past 2 users (not that we need it).
-Going with kSuite also allows us to check out their other offerings and evaluate whether they can replace any other services (spoiler: we've already switched from Slack to kChat and from Google Meet to kMeet).
+Going with kSuite also allows us to check out their other offerings and evaluate whether they can replace any other services.

 # Final notes

-Personally, kDrive was the best offer both feature-wise and price-wise.
 I actually signed up for Jottacloud and I like their service in general &mdash; from what I saw, they have very good photo management.
 Their sharing is too limited for me though, and the fact that I won't be able to use 2 TiB of storage on one of the five accounts is a deal-breaker.

-factor10 went with Infomaniak because of several reasons.
-Chief among them though, is that they give off a good impression.
-Both as a company and with their services.
-While I think OnlyOffice is the better document management system, kSuite is a close second and with the additional services being built on other open source solutions we're considering, kSuite is the overall better choice for us.

 The choice also isn't that big of a deal.
 If we discover something better